-Cognitive development is the process in which children develop the abilities needed to solve problems, think logically, and make decisions.
-As they grow and develop, they begin to understand more about the world around them and how the world works - and they enter the Concrete Operational Stage.
+Cognitive development is when children develop problem-solving abilities, thinking logically, and making decisions.
+As they grow and develop, they understand more about the world around them and how it works - and they enter the Concrete Operational Stage.

 By age 6 or 7, the child has entered the Concrete Operational Stage.
 This is the third stage in Jean Piaget’s Theory of Cognitive Development.
 During this stage, the child is beginning to grasp logical reasoning.
 The most important developments in this stage include that of Conservation, Classific